Callum-OP/Art-Media-App/README.md

 The site is keyboard compatible meaning it does require a mouse to be used.

-Features to add:
-View liked posts
-Follow users

-Potential features to add:
+Potential future features to add:
-Split Posts page into a Home page and a Posts page Accessibility features such as:
+Split Posts page into a Home page and a Posts page.
-    Options to change text size or colour of site like a night and day mode
+Add option to change text size or colour of site like a night and day mode.